wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

-   Authoritative Nameserver used to generate the answer, so that it can be cached accordingly.
+   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the non-zero fields in the corresponding query, the full response MUST be dropped, as described in Section 11.
+In a response to a query which specified only the SOURCE PREFIX-LENGTH for privacy masking, the FAMILY and ADDRESS fields MUST contain the appropriate non-zero information that the Authoritative Nameserver used to generate the answer, so that it can be cached accordingly.